Let Me Tell You a Crazy Story

 Going to that Block Party

-Fa and I left the restaurant, the sun would be setting soon, and we heard live music coming from nearby and immediately found a block party where a blues/rock band was playing!
+Fa and I left the restaurant to a beautiful evening, the sun had yet to set, and we heard live music coming from nearby and immediately found a block party where a blues/rock band was playing.
 It wasn’t anything big, just a handful of people gathered, but we stopped and watched for a few moment then agreed that we wanted to see her friends and left.

 As we strolled through the Fairmount neighborhood, Fa recalled the dinner parties she had with friends in the area and how it eventually became expensive and time-consuming to host them.
 I recommend something more informal like pot lucks, but didn’t tell her I was thinking of my Asian friends from college who’d bring anything and everything and throw it in a pot and didn’t know what the hell they were making till it was done.